Will an IRS Tax Prep Service Replace H&R Block or TurboTax?

 Of course, there’s also a question of trust.
 The agency acknowledges that taxpayers may question IRS motives in offering a Direct File tool.
 People also worry about the tool impacting IRS audits and future tax enforcement.

-The IRS indicates that younger people who prepare their own tax returns might be interested in Direct File.
 Additionally, according to the report, taxpayers who were shown a “functioning internal prototype of Direct File, developed for research purposes, reported that the software exceeded their expectations in terms of ease of use and simplicity.”

 IRS Direct file a threat to TurboTax and H&R Block?

-Intuit, maker of TurboTax, has previously indicated that a potential IRS tax prep service could pose a business threat.
-In SEC filings, the company reportedly wrote, “We anticipate that governmental encroachment at both the federal and state levels may present a continued competitive threat to our business for the foreseeable future.”
+Intuit, maker of TurboTax, previously indicated that a potential IRS tax prep service could pose a business threat.
+In past SEC filings, the company reportedly wrote, “We anticipate that governmental encroachment at both the federal and state levels may present a continued competitive threat to our business for the foreseeable future.”

-Intuit also recently settled a lawsuit over allegations that the company “tricked” taxpayers into paying for its tax software when they thought they were receiving a free version.
+In recent years, Intuit settled a lawsuit over allegations that the company “tricked” taxpayers into paying for its tax software when they thought they were receiving a free version.
 However, as Kiplinger previously reported, in agreeing to the $144 million TurboTax settlement, Intuit did not admit wrongdoing.
-Earlier this year, the FTC found Intuit TurboTax engaged in deceptive advertising of its tax-free offerings.
-Intuit is appealing the finding.
-Meanwhile, H&R Block, also the subject of FTC investigation for improper handling of customer data and deceptive advertising, has previously supported proposed legislation that would have effectively banned the IRS from offering certain tax filing services.

 Related Content